Discover the best things to do on a 4-day trip to Vienna

 Visit impressive Schonbrunn

-Schonbrunn Palace (German: Schloss Schönbrunn) was the main summer residence of the Habsburg family and it is located in Hietzing, Vienna.
 One of the most visited tourist attractions in Austria, the 1441-room Rococo palace is of utmost importance from an architectural, cultural, and historic point of view.

 Its history begins with Holy Roman Emperor Maximilian II who purchased a large floodplain of the Wien river beneath a hill where he built a mansion called Katterburg.

-A century later, Eleonora Gonzaga received the property to be used as her residence, after the death of her husband, Ferdinand II.
 She added a palace to the Katterburg mansion and in 1642 came the first mention of the name “Schonbrunn” (meaning “beautiful spring”) on an invoice.

-The Schonbrunn Palace in its present form was built and remodeled during the reign of empress Maria Theresa who received the estate as a wedding gift.
+The Schonbrunn Palace in its present form was built and remodeled during the reign of Empress Maria Theresa who received the estate as a wedding gift.

 Franz Joseph (, the longest-reigning emperor of Austria, was born and also died at Schonbrunn.
 Following the downfall of the Habsburg monarchy, the palace became the property of the newly founded Austrian Republic and was preserved as a museum to date.